 While the Ribeira district has an endless display of colourful buildings, these can also be found throughout the city.
-Many buildings are covered in vibrant azulejos (hand-painted tiles) which make the buildings seem more dramatic.
-Even the metro stations have walls covered in tiles!
-Many of Porto’s famous churches, the Saõ Francisco, Saint Illdefonso and Capela Das Almas have blue azulejos, I was in Instagram heaven!
+Many buildings are covered in vibrant azulejos (hand-painted tiles) to give a dramatic look to this old city.
+Even the metro stations have walls covered in tiles, and many of Porto’s famous churches – Saõ Francisco, Saint Illdefonso and Capela Das Almas, have blue azulejos, Porto is an Instagrammers dream!

 Another highlight for me was climbing the Clérigos Tower, one of Portugal’s tallest towers.
 We did have to wait in line for 45 minutes, but the view from the top was worth it.
 It has a narrow spiral staircase, that felt a little claustrophobic, but the climb itself isn’t too taxing.
 There are also lots of openings in the wall on the way to the top, which show off the red roofs of Porto in the optimum way.

-Sadly we didnt have time to visit the beach town of Matosinhos, which is only 15 minutes drive from Porto.
-I am told the seafood is incredible and unbelievably cheap!
-I also found myself wishing I had another day so I could take the daytrip to the Douro Valley to see the winelands – I guess I’ll just have to come back to do this another time !
+Sadly we didn’t have time to visit the beach town of Matosinhos, which is only 15 minutes drive from Porto.
+I am told the seafood is incredible and unbelievably cheap here.
+Typically I found myself wishing I had another day.
+A day trip to the Douro Valley to see the wine lands would have been the perfect combination to a great city break to Porto – I guess I’ll just have to come back to do this another time !

 Our flight arrived in the evening time so after a quick check-in we opted to dine somewhere close to our hotel.
-The concierge recommended La Ricotta a Portuguese restaurant with an Italian influence.
-What an incredible first impression!
-The food and the service were superb.
-My prawn risotto was delicious and included one of the largest prawns I have ever seen!
-The kids were delighted with their pasta and overall it was a fantastic gastronomic experience.
+The concierge recommended La Ricotta – a Portuguese restaurant with an Italian influence.

 One of our favourite meals was in a small tapas bar, Tababento.
-This was recommended to me by a few people and has rave reviews on tripadvisor.
-However when we arrived we were a little taken aback.
-The location (beside the train station), the exterior and even the interior, weren’t exactly inviting!
-Once we sat down, everything changed.
-The service and the food were absolutely impeccable!
-Everything we had was delicious but the fois gras toastie (€13) and the wild tuna tataki (€12) stole the show!
+This was recommended to me by a few people and has excellent reviews on TripAdvisor.
+Don’t let the location (beside the train station), the exterior, and even the interior put you off – they are not exactly inviting!
+The service and the food was impeccable!
+Everything we had was delicious but the fois gras toastie (€13) and the wild tuna tataki (€12) stole the show.
 For anyone visiting Porto – you must go here!

 TOP TIP: If bringing kids on a city break, try to book a hotel with a pool.
 It is a nice reward for kids at the end of a long day sightseeing.

 Of all the city breaks I have taken in the last few years, Porto has surprised me the most.
-Choose Porto for your next city break and fall in love with this colourful city and its mouthwatering cuisine!
+I hope you enjoyed my Porto travel guide and that you choose Porto for your next city break.
+I am sure you will fall in love with this colourful city and its mouthwatering cuisine!